 Metacognition and Expertise

 - Many experts cannot explain the skills they use to elicit expert performance.
-(Perhaps this is due to the automatic functioning of the expert.)
+This is considered tacit knowledge.
+(See Strategies for Tacit Knowledge Transfer.)

 - Metacognitive strategies often separate an expert from a novice.
 For example, experts are able to plan effectively on a global level at the start of a task—a novice won’t see the big picture.

 - Some adults with expertise in one domain can transfer their metacognitive skills to learn more rapidly in another domain.

 - On the other hand, some adults do not spontaneously transfer metacognitive skills to new settings and thus, will need help doing so.

 Examples of Skills You May Use When Learning

 Successful learners typically use metacognitive strategies whenever they learn.
 But they may fail to use the best strategy for each type of learning situation.
 Here are some metacognitive strategies that will sound familiar to you:

 - Knowing the limits of your own memory for a particular task and creating a means of external support.

 - Self-monitoring your learning strategy, such as concept mapping, and then adapting the strategy if it isn’t effective.

 - Noticing whether you comprehend something you just read and then modifying your approach if you did not comprehend it.